Takakiriy/typrm/README.md

 You can drag and drop a file to enter the file without having to type it from the keyboard.

-The line number is below the line where "Setting:" is written, and above the line where the next "Setting:" is written.
+The line number is below the line where "setting:" is written, and above the line where the next "setting:" is written.

 new_folder.yaml file will be chaned to the following contents.